 You’re at the Mercy of Amazon’s Policies

 We all know that Amazon puts the customers first, so you might find yourself with some unwanted returns and refunds.
 You don’t get a say in this unfortunately, Amazon makes these calls as they handle all the customer service for FBA sellers.
+You might also find that you can't sell certain products on Amazon due to restricted categories.
+This is something you should read more about, too.

 Alright I’m Convinced, How Do I Become an Amazon FBA Seller?